 The enhanced 2019-2020 BMP will offer six intensive sessions of four workshops each, focusing on Narrative Poetry, Narrative Non-Fiction, and Essay Writing.
 A total of 24-workshops will be offered in the fall and spring.

-The fall four-week Narrative Non-Fiction session will take place at BCA’s new home in Westchester Square from September 19thto October 10th.
-The Narrative Poetry session will take place at Bronx Library Center from October 19th to November 9th.
-Workshops on Essay Writing will take place from November 5thto November 16th at a location to be announced shortly.
+The fall four-week Narrative Non-Fiction session will take place at BCA’s new home in Westchester Square from September 19th to October 10th.
+The Narrative Poetry session will take place at Poe Park Visitor Center from October 19th to November 16th.
+Workshops on Narrative Essay Writing will take place from November 18th to December 9th at the West Farms Library.